anthonymashford/ANF/PoC/anf-poc-planner.md

 ### Stakeholders:
 - Identify key stakeholders.
 These are teams or staff members required to support the PoC, such as, storage teams, networking teams, active directory teams, application owners, cloud platform teams.

+### Timeframe:
+- Define the timeframe for the PoC, including the start and end dates.

 ### Azure Subscription(s):
 - An Azure subscription is required to create and manage Azure resources.